Study of $1^{--}$ P wave charmoniumlike and bottomoniumlike tetraquark spectroscopy: Introduction

 The $\Upsilon(10753)$ bottomonium-like state was observed by the Belle Collaboration in the $e^+e^- \to \pi^+\pi^- \Upsilon(nS)$ process~\cite{Belle:2019cbt}.
 Recently, the Belle II Collaboration reported another observation that strongly supports the existence of the radiative transition process $\Upsilon(10753) \to \omega\chi_{bJ}(1P)$~\cite{Belle-II:2022xdi}.
 The energy dependence of the Born cross sections for $\Upsilon(10753)$ in the $\omega\chi_{bJ}(1P)$ channel~\cite{Belle-II:2022xdi} was found to be consistent with the shape of the $\Upsilon(10753)$ state in the $\pi^+\pi^- \Upsilon(nS)$ channel~\cite{Belle:2019cbt}.
 Belle-II concluded that the internal structure of $\Upsilon(10753)$ may differ from that of $\Upsilon(10860)$, where the latter is well understood as a predominantly conventional bottomonium state.

 The exotic states exhibit properties that cannot be easily accommodated with conventional quarkonium expectations, suggesting the need for alternative interpretations.
-Plentiful theoretical pictures for charmonium-like exotic states, including charmonium core admixed with coupled channels~\cite{Lu:2017yhl,Li:2009zu,Shah:2012js,Wang:2019mhs,Wang:2022jxj}, charmonium hybrids~\cite{HadronSpectrum:2012gic,Luo:2005zg,Zhu:2005hp,Oncala:2017hop,Berwein:2015vca}, hidden-charm molecule states\cite{Chiu:2005ey,Qin:2016spb,Ding:2008gr,Close:2009ag,Close:2010wq}, and hidden-charm tetraquark states~\cite{Maiani:2005pe,Ali:2017wsf,Drenska:2009cd,Ebert:2008kb,Wang:2024ciy,Wang:2024qqa,Wang:2018ejf}, have been employed to explore their internal structure and mass spectra, providing valuable insights into their nature.
+Various theoretical pictures for charmonium-like exotic states, including charmonium core admixed with coupled channels~\cite{Lu:2017yhl,Li:2009zu,Shah:2012js,Wang:2019mhs,Wang:2022jxj}, charmonium hybrids~\cite{HadronSpectrum:2012gic,Luo:2005zg,Zhu:2005hp,Oncala:2017hop,Berwein:2015vca}, hidden-charm molecular states~\cite{Chiu:2005ey,Qin:2016spb,Ding:2008gr,Close:2009ag,Close:2010wq}, and hidden-charm tetraquark states~\cite{Maiani:2005pe,Ali:2017wsf,Drenska:2009cd,Ebert:2008kb,Wang:2024ciy,Wang:2024qqa,Wang:2018ejf}, have been proposed to explore their internal structure and mass spectra, providing valuable insights into their nature.